Average Precipitation In A Tundra

 Scientific or Theoretical Perspective

 The low precipitation levels in tundra environments are fundamentally explained by thermodynamic principles, particularly the Clausius-Clapeyron relation.
-That said, this physical law states that the saturation vapor pressure of air decreases exponentially as temperature drops.
+This physical law states that the saturation vapor pressure of air decreases exponentially as temperature drops.
 In practical terms, frigid tundra air simply cannot carry enough moisture to produce heavy or frequent precipitation events.
 When combined with persistent high-pressure systems that dominate polar and subpolar latitudes, the atmosphere remains stable and dry, suppressing convective storm development.

 Common Mistakes or Misunderstandings